Pharmacy Technician Programs in Tucson, AZ

 A private vocational college, Pima Medical Institute, has campuses across the country, including one in Tucson, Arizona.
 The school caters to a wide range of students, but its programs are particularly well suited to working adults seeking a career change.

 The PIMA Medical Institute Pharmacy Technician Certificate Program also provides a quick way to complete a thorough overview of the skills required to work as a pharmacy technician and pass the PTCE exam.
 The program takes about 35 weeks (about 8 months) for students who attend daytime classes and 40 weeks (about 9 months) for those who attend night classes.

-Traditional federal and state student loans are available to those who qualify, as are some Arizona workforce grants.
+Traditional federal and state student loans, as are some Arizona workforce grants, are available to those who qualify.
 Those who do not take out student loans are eligible for a payment plan, but the balance must be paid before graduation.

 To be admitted to the Tucson, Arizona program, students must be able to meet all of the Board of Pharmacy’s requirements for pharmacy technician registration.
-Students must also pass a basic entrance exam, demonstrating that they have basic English skills and that they can pass the basic math section with a score of 60% or higher.
+Students must also pass a basic entrance exam, demonstrating that they have basic English skills and can pass the basic math section with a 60% or higher score.